moslehi/deep-learning-music-style-transfer/README.md

  <img src="./CycleGAN.jpg" width="720"/>
 </p>

 Image content generation and synthesis have been the subjects of recent advances in generative deep-learning models.
 Techniques such as CycleGAN have shown great ability to transfer the “style” -- qualities such as colors, textures, and shapes --  of one collection of images to another.
 A bonus for the CycleGAN technique is that the collections of styles do not need to be explicitly labeled, which makes dataset building much easier.
-Since CycleGAN is capable of transferring the style of one domain of image content to another, it seems like it might be able to transfer the style between musical domains.
+Since CycleGAN is capable of transferring the style of one domain of image content to another, it seems like it could be used to transfer the style between musical domains.

 ### Data representation
-The feature-content of an audio signal such as beet, timbre, and texture are not readily available in a visual way with a raw audio signal.
+The feature-content of an audio signal such as beat, timbre, and texture are not readily available in a visual way with a raw audio signal.
 In order to get image-like audio information to use in a CycleGAN, we can compute short-time fourier transforms (STFTs) of a signal which will give us 2d information about the frequencies of that make up a signal over time.
 An STFT is a complex-valued 2d array, where each value gives us information about the amplitude and phase of the constituent frequencies of the signal.
 STFTs can be computed in a lossless way such that they are perfectly invertible back to the original signal.

-A common visualization of signals are “spectrograms” which display the amplitudes of the frequencies over time.
+A common visualization of audio signals are spectrograms which display the amplitudes of constituent frequencies over time.
 Spectrograms are computed by squaring the STFT matrix and gives us simple 1-channel ‘image-like’ data that can be used in CycleGAN or other image-based techniques.
-Some examples (after an additional log transform):
+An example (after an additional log transform):

 <p align="center">
  <img src="./Spec.png" width="1024"/>
 </p>

-Another way to represent spectrogram data is as Mel-frequency-cepstrums or MFCs.
+Another way to represent spectrogram data is as Mel-frequency-cepstrums, or MFCs.
 MFCs are popular in speech recognition and musical classification tasks.
-From wikipedia “mel-frequency cepstrum (MFC) is a representation of the short-time power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.”
-More or less, MFCs transform the spectrogram of a signal to a ‘Mel-scale’ in an attempt to portray the signal in a way that better describes how we hear it rather than in a completely physical way.
-For audio style transfer, this seems like it could be a useful representation because the ‘important’ sound styles will be better represented.
+Per Wikipedia, “[MFCs are] a representation of the short-time power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.”
+Basically, MFCs transform the spectrogram of a signal to a ‘Mel-scale’ in an attempt to portray the power spectrum in a way that better describes how we hear the intensity of different frequencies.
+This seems like it could be a useful representation for audio style transfer because the most important sound textures will be better represented.

 <p align="center">
  <img src="./MelSpec.png" width="1024"/>
 </p>

 One potential problem of using spectrograms or MFCs is that they lose the phase information of a signal.
-The phase information is important to the ‘timbre’ of instruments and sounds; two instruments may be able to produce the same ‘C’ note, but they can sound very different due to their timbre.
-Typically, to invert an amplitude-only spectrogram you need to use an iterative Griffin-Lim algorithm to estimate the correct phase; this can be lossy and sometime slow.
+The phase information is important to the timbre of instruments and sounds; two instruments may be able to produce the same ‘C’ note, but they can sound very different due to their timbre.
+Typically, to invert an amplitude-only spectrogram you need to use an iterative Griffin-Lim algorithm to estimate the correct phase; this can be lossy and sometimes slow.
 The following examples are the original sound source, and the spectrogram/MFC inversion back to a wave after 42 iterations of a Griffin-Lim algorithm (this takes about a minute in python).

 [Original Sound](https://soundcloud.com/user-94202947/orig-wave?in=user-94202947/sets/samples-for-csci-599)

 [Reconstructed from Spectrogram](https://soundcloud.com/user-94202947/recon-wave?in=user-94202947/sets/samples-for-csci-599)

 [Reconstructed from MFC](https://soundcloud.com/user-94202947/mel-wave?in=user-94202947/sets/samples-for-csci-599)